ILayZ/uv-index-aggregator/README.md

 # UV Index Aggregator (weekend project)

 FastAPI backend with pluggable UV providers and a tiny static frontend (HTMX + Plotly).
+The service aggregates hourly UV forecasts into a single consensus view with a MAD‑based confidence band, outlier flags, and per‑provider traces.
+It can automatically detect the timezone for the supplied coordinates and caches responses in‑memory to limit upstream API calls.

+## Features

+- Aggregate data from multiple providers: Open‑Meteo, OpenUV (optional), and Weatherbit (optional).
-Ships consensus (median), confidence band (MAD), outlier flags, and per‑provider traces.
+- Median consensus with a Median Absolute Deviation (MAD) confidence band and outlier detection.
+- Automatic timezone detection via [`timezonefinder`](https://github.com/MrMinimal64/timezonefinder) or specify an IANA zone manually.
+- Lightweight in‑memory caching.
+- Static frontend for visualization using HTMX and Plotly.

 ## Run (no Docker)